mattonem/GeoCheck/README.md

 Then you can download a fully ready image at: https://github.com/mattonem/GeoCheck/releases/download/v1/geocheckRelease.zip

-Now you can uncompress the image, and execute it like so:
+Now you can uncompress the image and the VM, and execute it like so:

 ```
 /path/toTheVm/pharo --headless /path/toTheImage/geocheckRelease.image geoCheck --file="path/to/customers.txt" --target="53.339428 deg @ -6.257664 deg" --radius="100"